findy-network/findy-agent-infra/aws-ecs/README.md

      Maximum percent 100
   ```

-- load balancer has performance issues with GRPCS-listener
+- load balancer has performance issues with GRPC-listener TLS termination
-- microservice traffic should be routed internally without need for tls
+- microservice traffic should be routed internally without the need for tls
+- reading from EFS file system is slow

 ## Prerequisities